-- Warm up for five minutes before activity.
+- Warm up for 5 minutes before activity.
 This can consist of dynamic stretches that involve movement and a light walk.

-- Start the activity slowly for the first five minutes.
+- Start the activity slowly for the first 5 minutes.

 - Slowly increase your intensity so that your heart rate increases.
 A person doing moderate-intensity aerobic activity can talk.
 A person doing vigorous-intensity activity cannot say more than a few words without stopping to take a breath.